ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 $\vec{v}(t+\delta{t})=\vec{v}(t)+\frac{1}{2}[a(t)+a(t+\delta{t})]\delta{t}$

 The Velocity Verlet algorithm is mathematically equivalent to the original Verlet algorithm.
 It explicitly incorporates velocity, solving the problem of the first time step in the basic Verlet algorithm.
-Due to its simplicity and stability is has become the most widely used algorithm in the MD simulations.
+- *Due to its simplicity and stability the Velocity Verlet has become the most widely used algorithm in the MD simulations.*

 ### The Leap Frog Algorithm